 - Ask for help.Other family members are often available to help with caregiving, but are unsure what help is needed.
 Involve them in the respite care plan so you can easily take time off when needed.

 - When family members are not available, arrange for respite care caregivers in Medford, Oregon from an agency like All Care.
 Professional caregivers can help family members take the time away that they need while providing quality care for their senior loved ones.

 - Talk to your senior loved one.A change in daily routine, such as bringing in a new caregiver, can be stressful for the senior, so take the following steps to alleviate any concerns:

 - Have a respite care plan in place in advance

 - Remind the senior regularly that your break is coming up and someone will be coming to provide care

 - Introduce the senior to the new caregiver if he or she is not another family member

 - Stick to your plan.Taking time away from caregiving is crucial to your health.
 Make sure that all who are involved in your respite care plan are on board so that you can make time to care for yourself.

-The bottom line is, no one person can do everything alone, and there is professional help available through All Care’s Grants Pass senior care team!
+The bottom line is, no one person can do everything alone, and there is professional help available through All Care’s caregivers in Grants Pass, OR and the surrounding area!
 Contact us at (541) 857-9195 to learn about our in-home respite care services.